Technigo/project-guess-who/README.md

 At first, just knowing in what order to do things, made me dizzy.
 Being such a noob makes it quite challenging to grasp the layout and in which order things need to happend.

-The project has made me more comfirtable with the DOM, so that's great.

-Ther's quite a long if statement that looked hard at once, but then it went better further down I got.
+Ther's quite a long if statement that looked hard to do at once, but then it went better further down I got.
 This should be made shorter and so it's easier to maintain, but at the moment it's devided into the different categories so it works.

+If I had more time I would love to play around with the timer and a counter.
+It makes the game more fun.

+I used different techniques during this project:
+Functions: breaking down code inte functions for modularity and reusability Variable Scoping: Understand the difference between global and local scope and trying to avoid polluting the global namespace to prevent conflicts
+Event handling: use event listeners to respond to user interactions DOM manipulation: Select and manipulate DOM elements

-# Requirements for this project:
+### Requirements for this project:

 - The board with characters should be generated when the website is loaded.
 - A randomly selected person should be set as the secret when the game starts.